anthonyadavisii/SteemYaLater/README.md

 Python 3.6 -m pip install beem
 Python 3.6 -m pip install wget
 Python 3.6 -m pip install urllib3[secure]
+Python 3.6 -m pip install pycurl
+Python 3.6 -m pip install certifi #may or may not be needed if the [secure] option is used for urllib3

 # Execute Script

 python3.6 SteemYaLater.py

-# Prompts for Steem User
+# Prompts for Steem User.
+Alternatively, you may populate the accounts list variable with users to backup

 Account to Backup? anthonyadavisii